-Based on data from the Maryland Department of Health and Mental Hygiene, as of September 30, 2014, it is reported that Prince George's County28 has 6,212 HIV/AIDS cases.
+Based on data from the Maryland Department of Health and Mental Hygiene, as of September 30, 2014, it is reported that Prince George's County has 6,212 HIV/AIDS cases.
 Of this total, 53% are persons living with AIDS and 47% are persons living with HIV.

 The supply of affordable rental units is very limited.
 Declines in vacancy rates and increases in average rents create an affordability barrier for residents.
-Individuals who do not receive rent subsidy have difficulty finding appropriate places to live.
+IndividualsNumber of PErsons ining with HV (PEWH) Area Prevalence (PLWH per population)Number of PLWA (AIDS only) Number of new HIV cases reported last year who do not receive rent subsidy have difficulty finding appropriate places to live.
 Apartments are generally too expensive for many low-income residents.
 Renters in this region often incur housing cost burdens.

 Current HOPWA Formula Use:

 Cumulative cases of AIDS reported 6,212

 Area incidence of AIDS 9%

 Number of new cases prior year (3year data) 568

 Rate per population 836.7

 Current HIV Surveillance Data:

 Number of Persons living with HIV (PLWH) 2,936

 Area Prevalence (PLWH per population) 395.5

 Number of PLWA (AIDS only) 3,276

-Number of new HIV cases reported last year 1,172
+Number of new HIV cases reported last year 1.172